ngds/install-and-run/README.md

 After all steps completed, you should be able to access the NGDS ckan application via http://CENTOS-IP-ADDRESS/.

 After all the steps please update two config files.
-Update "ckan.hostname" variable with correct URL in file /etc/ckan/production.ini, and update proxyBaseUrl in file /var/lib/tomcat6/webapps/geoserver/data/global.xml, replacing 127.0.0.1 with correct URL.
+Update "ckan.hostname" & "ngds.aggregator_url" (no trailing slash) variables with correct URLs in file /etc/ckan/production.ini, and update proxyBaseUrl in file /var/lib/tomcat6/webapps/geoserver/data/global.xml, replacing 127.0.0.1 with correct URL.
 Restart server after update.

 **Important!** The default sysadmin password must be changed immediately.
 Upon the completion of setup login to the web interface with the default user `admin`.
 The password is `admin`.
 In the user settings change the password to something more secure.